 Inflatable signage, cubes, marquees, and even logos can help shoppers spot your pop-up from afar.

-“Brands with a healthy budget could take inspiration from Samsung at Americana in L.A.,” Gilbert says.
+“Brands with a healthy budget could take inspiration from Samsung at Americana in LA,” Christian says.
 “Every car entering the parking garage was presented with a gigantic wall mural advertising the [pop-up].”
 This spread awareness about the event for individuals who parked at the garage for other reasons.

 - A Foolproof Guide to Creating Window Displays That Turn Heads and Drive Foot Traffic

 When you create an event on Facebook, you can list the location of the event.
-If your pop-up is at an established business, landmark, or other location, you’ll often be able to simply type that in and use that, like the Ricky & Morty pop-up held recently at Sanitas Brewing in Boulder, Colorado.
+If your pop-up is at an established business, landmark, or other location, you’ll often be able to simply type that in as the location.

 Not holding your pop-up at an established or well-known location?
-Or maybe the location is too big (for example, you wouldn’t want to advertise your event at University of Colorado, because the campus is large).
+Or maybe the location is very large, making it hard to pinpoint where your pop-up shop is.
 With the coordinates, users can tap on the address and be taken to navigation assistance.

 Speaking of maps, these are crucial for helping people find your pop-up location.
-One of the biggest mistakes a brand can make, according to Gilbert, is “not including the address and zip code of the pop-up so shoppers can get smartphone directions.”
+One of the biggest mistakes a brand can make, according to Christian, is “not including the address and ZIP code of the pop-up so shoppers can get smartphone directions.”

-Grayes lists the pop-up address on their site, as well as embeds a Google Map with a pin denoting the location.
+You can list the pop-up address on your site, as well as embed a Google Map with a pin denoting the location.

 You can create your own Google Map and embed it on your site, as well as offer a direct link for users to navigate.
 Google has a guide to help walk you through this process.